remiljw/Wallet-API/README.md

 # Wallet-API

-API built with DRF for a telemedicine app to book hospital appointments.
+API built with DRF for simple transactional wallets(NGN).

+### NOTE
+- Data used in this documentations are just samples of response you would get when you query the API accordingly.
+- THEY ARE NOT REAL DATA.

-## Authentication
+### Authentication
 - All end points need authentication to access except `/signin/` and `/signup/`.
 - Get your token from the `/signin/` endpoint, after you have signed up and add it to the request headers.
 ```python